Authorities tried earlier to visit house where Ohio women found

 "If you don't believe in miracles, I suggest you think again," DeJesus' aunt Sandra Ruiz said to reporters on Tuesday in Cleveland.
 Her comments were televised by local station WJW.

 "This is a miracle," Ruiz said.
-But she added: "Watch who your neighbor is because you never know."
+But she added: "Watch who your neighbour is because you never know."

 The case is not the first time Cleveland has witnessed a horrific story close to home that raised questions about the thoroughness of police investigations.